Pregnancy & Weight Loss Surgery

 Issues for the Baby: Children born to mothers with gestational diabetes mellitus have a higher risk of developing obesity and type 2 diabetes later in life.
 Obesity and weight-related illnesses can also lead to stillbirth or the baby’s death shortly after birth.

-These are just a few of the issues you face if you do manage to get pregnant while overweight.
-Studies show that weight loss surgery, such as gastric sleeve (laparoscopic sleeve gastrectomy) and gastric bypass surgery (Roux-En-Y gastric bypass) can help you lose significant amounts of weight and reverse weight-related illnesses, leading to amazing benefits for both mother and baby.
+These are just a few of the issues you face if you manage to get pregnant while overweight.
+Studies show that weight loss surgery, such as gastric sleeve (laparoscopic sleeve gastrectomy) and gastric bypass surgery (Roux-En-Y gastric bypass), can help you lose significant weight and reverse weight-related illnesses, leading to amazing benefits for both mother and baby.

 1- Weight Loss Surgery Leads to Significant Weight Loss

 Women who undergo bariatrics stand to lose between 50% to 70% of their excess weight.
-That means that if you are 100 pounds overweight, you could end up losing between 50 and 70 pounds.
+That means that if you are 100 pounds overweight, you could lose between 50 and 70 pounds.
 The excess fat tends to melt away quickly.
-You should experience drastic weight loss within the first year.
+It would be best if you experienced drastic weight loss within the first year.
 That is when the weight loss will taper off and come off more slowly up until the two-year mark.
 To ensure the weight loss surgery is healthy for both mother and baby, experts recommend that you wait at least 12 to 18 months after surgery to conceive.

 2- Increased Fertility

-One of the most surprising effects of bariatric surgery is the improvement of fertility in women of childbearing age.
+One of the most surprising effects of bariatric surgery is fertility improvement in women of childbearing age.
 A high BMI can make it difficult to conceive.
-In many cases, even IVF (in vitro fertilization) treatments fail to work when the woman attempting to get pregnant suffers from obesity.
-Having weight loss surgery tends to return a woman’s fertility to pre-obesity conditions.
+In many cases, even IVF (in vitro fertilization) treatments fail when the woman attempting to get pregnant suffers from obesity.
+Weight loss surgery tends to return a woman’s fertility to pre-obesity conditions.
 Therefore, it makes it much easier to get pregnant after the weight has come off and stabilized.

 3- Fewer Chances of Miscarriage

 A BMI of over 30 is associated with miscarriage and recurrent miscarriage.
-Research suggests that losing a significant amount of weight can reduce the risk of miscarriage, even in women with a history of miscarrying.
+Research suggests that weight loss can reduce the risk of miscarriage, even in women with a history of miscarrying.

 4- Much Easier Pregnancy

-Studies show that women who have had weight loss surgery experience uncomplicated pregnancies and births compared to obese women who manage to get pregnant and conceive.
+Studies show that women with weight loss surgery experience uncomplicated pregnancies and births compared to obese women who manage to get pregnant and conceive.
 This includes lowered risks of high blood pressure disorders, postpartum hemorrhage, and gestational diabetes.

 5- Minimized Risks to Baby’s Health

-Having an elevated BMI can lead to a number of issues for the baby in utero.
-It also causes problems during childbirth, and afterward as the child grows.
-For example, a high body mass index has been linked to birth defects, larger than average birth weights (fetal macrosomia), impaired growth, and childhood obesity.
+An elevated BMI can lead to several issues for the baby in utero.
+It also causes problems during childbirth and afterward, as the child grows.
+For example, a high body mass index has been linked to congenital disabilities, larger than average birth weights (fetal macrosomia), impaired growth, and childhood obesity.
 Having bariatric surgery such as Gen-Y-Roux (gastric bypass) can lower these risks or mitigate them entirely.

 6- Alleviation of Obesity-Related Illnesses

 Obese women are at a higher risk for various health complications, including cardiac dysfunction, sleep apnea, preeclampsia, and gestational diabetes.
 Studies show that many weight loss surgery patients experience a reversal of weight-related ailments.
-Some patients who are taking medications for diseases such as type 2 diabetes are able to stop taking their medications entirely.
+Some patients who are taking medications for diseases such as type 2 diabetes can stop taking their medications entirely.

 7- Less Weight Gain During Pregnancy

 Many bariatric surgery patients fear they will gain all the weight back during pregnancy.
-In fact, weight gain after bariatrics and during pregnancy is unavoidable and even recommended.
+Weight gain after bariatric and during pregnancy is unavoidable and even recommended.
 For single pregnancies, you are recommended to gain 11 to 20 pounds.
-For twins or multiples, you are encouraged to gain 25 to 42 pounds.
+You are encouraged to gain 25 to 42 pounds for twins or multiples.
 Your bariatric surgeon and health care team will work with you to ensure you consume enough nutrients.
 This will keep your baby healthy as your pregnancy progresses.

 8- Child is at Lower Risk of Obesity